varnishcache/varnish-cache/doc/sphinx/phk/index.rst

 Poul-Hennings random outbursts
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-You may or may not want to know what Poul-Henning think.
+You may or may not want to know what Poul-Henning thinks.

 .. toctree::
 	:maxdepth: 1